-The chassis (Figure 6-1) of your Tiffin Motorhomes Allegro RED was built and is warranted by Freightliner.
-The operating instructions for that chassis are included in the Chassis Owner's Manual which is provided with your Allegro RED and is a part of the Owner's Information Package furnished to you by your Tiffin Motorhomes Dealership.
+The chassis of your Tiffin Motorhomes Allegro RED will be built by and is warranted by Powerglide.
+The operating instructions for your specific chassis are included in the Chassis Owner's Manual which is provided with your Allegro RED and is a part of the Owner's Information Package furnished to you by your Tiffin Motorhomes Dealership.

-Before you begin using your Allegro RED, please read and follow all recommendations for the proper care, operation, and maintenance of the chassis-this will assure you of pleasant, trouble-free use of vehicle.
+Before you begin using your Allegro RED, please read and follow all recommendations for the proper care, operation, and maintenance of the chassis-this will assure you of pleasant, trouble-free use of your motor home.
 Should you have any questions about the chassis, however, you should contact your chassis manufacturer as noted in the literature described earlier.